ecluse:ecluse-core

 Verify fetched artifact bytes against the most authoritative integrity digest the version carries -- never against a weaker one while a stronger is present.

 A real npm version carries both a modern SRI sha512 digest and the legacy SHA-1 shasum.
 Passing on any match would let an artifact that matches the weak SHA-1 but fails the strong sha512 through -- and SHA-1 collision resistance is broken, so that is exploitable.
-So the gate ranks the admitted digests by algorithm authority (strongest first: sha512 / blake2b > sha384 > sha256 > sha1 > md5), and checks the bytes against the strongest one present: the bytes pass iff that digest matches.
-A weaker digest can neither override nor rescue a failed strong one.
+So the gate verifies the bytes against the one digest the shared selection names (authoritativeDigest -- the same authority order the serve-side admission floor ranks by): the bytes pass iff that digest matches.
+A weaker digest can neither override nor rescue a failed strong one, and because the selection is shared, this gate and the admission floor can never rank the same digest set two different ways.

-The bytes are recomputed in the strongest digest's own algorithm through the shared computeDigest, the one definition of which algorithms Écluse can verify.
+The bytes are recomputed in that digest's own algorithm through the shared computeDigest, the one definition of which algorithms Écluse can verify.
 That computable set covers every algorithm the public integrity floor admits, so an admitted artifact is always verifiable here.
-If the strongest digest is nonetheless in an algorithm computeDigest declines (MD5, a forgeable hash) or an SRI whose inner algorithm does not resolve, the gate fails closed rather than falling back to a weaker digest: a tampered artifact must never be admitted on the strength of a hash an attacker could forge.
+Each SRI Hash carries exactly one <alg>-<base64> component (mkSriHashes splits a joined wire string at construction), so the digest body compared is always a single component's, never a joined string.
+If the selected digest is in an algorithm the worker cannot recompute, the gate fails closed: a tampered artifact must never be admitted on the strength of a hash an attacker could forge.

 This is the tamper gate before a publish: a mismatch fails the job and never publishes a corrupt or substituted artifact into the private upstream.